 Encouraging young athletes to stay active for life is an ongoing process – outside of the gym, I’m a competitive Crossfit athlete and three of my former gymnasts are now participating with me!

-Women's Competitive, Gymstars, and Coaches in Training Program Coordinator, Technical Team Member, Logistics Manager
+Women's Competitive, Gymstars, Coaches in Training Program Coordinator, Technical Team Member, and Logistics Coordinator

 Level 3 Certified Coach, Level 2 Trampoline Coach

 Philosophy: We coach many kids from kindergarten through to graduation, and one of the best things about my job is seeing kids progress as people, not just gymnasts.
 Many of our retired gymnasts still come back to see us – that’s when you know you’ve made a difference!

 Background: I competed for my high school as a teenager and I loved the social aspect of being on a team.
 That’s why I volunteer as a chaperone for Team BC, travelling to competitions all over the country.
 I also organize all of the Meet details for our women’s competitive teams, from registration to travel.